sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC4949}} as "an approval that is granted to a system entity to access a system resource."

-Broker:

-: A broker is a specific controller type that contains control plane functions to provide and/or connect services on behalf of other SACM components via interfaces on the control plane.
-A broker may provide, for example, authorization services and find, upon request, SACM components providing requested services.

 Capability:

-: In {{-i2nsft}} a capability is "a set of features that are available from an I2NSF Component.
-These functions may, but do not have to, be used.
-All Capabilities are announced through the I2NSF Registration Interface.
-Examples are Capabilities that are available from an NSF Server."
+: A set of features that are available from a SACM Component.

-: In the context of SACM, the extent of a SACM component's ability is enabled by the functions it is composed of.
-Capabilities are registered at a SACM broker (potentially also at a proxy or a repository component if it includes broker functions) by a SACM component via the SACM component registration task and can be discovered by or negotiated with other SACM components via the corresponding tasks.
-For example, the capability of a SACM provider may be to provide target endpoint records (declarative guidance about well-known or potential target endpoints), or only a subset of that data.

-: A capability's description is in itself imperative guidance on what functions are exposed to other SACM components in a SACM domain and how to use them in workflows.

-: The SACM Vulnerability Assessment Scenario {{-vulnass}} defines the terms Endpoint Management Capabilities, Vulnerability Management Capabilities, and Vulnerability Assessment Capabilities, which illustrate specific sets of SACM capabilities on an enterprise IT department's point of view and therefore compose sets of declarative guidance.
+: See also "capability" in {{-i2nsft}}.

 Collection Result:

-: Information about a target endpoint that is produced by a collector conducting a collection task.
-A collection result is composed as one or more content-elements.
+: Is a composition of one or more content elements carrying information about a target endpoint, that is produced by a collector when conducting a collection task.

 Collection Task:

-: The task by which endpoint attributes and/or corresponding attribute values about a target endpoint are collected.
-The collection tasks are targeted at specific target endpoints and therefore are targeted tasks.
+: A targeted task that collects attributes and/or corresponding attribute values from target endpoint.

 : There are four types of frequency collection tasks can be conducted with: